DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ## M7b.
 Beacon
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q53.</em></span>

-This area is largely as described in <span class="citation">Q53.
-Beacon of Argynvostholt (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q53BeaconofArgynvostholt">Q53.
+Beacon of Argynvostholt</a> (p.
 142)</span>.
 However, remove the sentence describing the ravens from the area’s description.
 (No ravens roost here.)
 Instead, add the following text to the end of the area’s description:

 <div class="description">
 <p>A small, silver-plated gargoyle, shaped like a dragon wyrmling and holding a tarnished brazier in its claws, crouches on the floor just beside the staircase landing, its wings curled tightly toward itself.
 Not far away, a knight in old, rusted armor stands by the western window, looking out across the misted landscape far beyond.
 The blade of a tall, gleaming greatsword rests on the ground beside him, with one of the knight’s rusted iron gauntlets resting upon its hilt.</p>
 </div>

-The gargoyle is half the size of <span class="citation">Q44.
-Dragon Gargoyle (p.
+The gargoyle is half the size of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q44DragonGargoyle">Q44.
+Dragon Gargoyle</a> (p.
 141)</span>.
-The knight is Vladimir Horngaard, who is as described in <span class="citation">Q36.
-Dragon’s Audience Hall (p.
+The knight is Vladimir Horngaard, who is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q36DragonsAudienceHall">Q36.
+Dragon’s Audience Hall</a> (p.
 138)</span>.
 ### Meeting Vladimir Horngaard
 The players must succeed on a DC 14 Dexterity (Stealth) check to ascend the staircase without alerting Vladimir to their presence.
 If the players don’t approach stealthily, fail their Dexterity (Stealth) check, approach the dragon gargoyle, or fought the **phantom warriors** in the turrets below, Vladimir is alerted.
 Read: